LiveRamp/reslang/docs/reference.md

 Reslang can also describe events.
 These fall into 2 categories - events related to a REST resource's lifecycle, and adhoc events.

-To generate the first, use the EVENTS operation type:
+To generate the first, use the /events section:

     "This models a file in a directory" subresource Directory::File {